Odusseus/cs/beta/readme.md

 for debugging : run and attach to ShowCase.exe

 unittest
-for debugging : run Debug test, code must compile
+for debugging : run Debug test, code must compile.